 London’s famous blue plaques link the people of the past with the buildings of the present.
 Now run by English Heritage, the London blue plaques scheme was started in 1866 and is thought to be the oldest of its kind in the world.

-Across the capital over 950 plaques, on buildings humble and grand, honour the notable men and women who have lived or worked in them.
+Across the capital 1,000 plaques, on buildings humble and grand, honour the notable women and men who have lived or worked in them.
 Discover some of the people commemorated with blue plaques, or search for a plaque, below.

 The English Heritage London blue plaques scheme is generously supported by David Pearl and members of the public.

 2023 blue plaque recipients are recognised across several fields, including the arts, music, social reform and activism.
 Over the year we’ve unveiled plaques to Yehudi Menuhin, Princess Sophia Duleep Singh, Emily Wilding Davison, Marie Spartali Stillman, Ada Salter, Richard Price, Tommy Flowers, Ronald Firbank, Claudia Jones, and Vanessa Bell and Duncan Grant.

 The plaque unveiled in September 2023 at the former headquarters of the suffragist organisation the Women’s Freedom League (WFL) is London’s 1,000th blue plaque.Read about the Women’s Freedom League